84codes/lz4.cr/README.md

 # Crystal LZ4 Compression

 Crystal bindings to the [LZ4](https://lz4.github.io/lz4/) compression library.
-Bindings provided in this shard cover the [frame format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md) as the frame format is recommended one to use and guarantees interoperability with other implementations and language bindings.
+Bindings provided in this shard cover the [frame format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md) as the frame format is the recommended one to use and guarantees interoperability with other implementations and language bindings.

-LZ4 is lossless compression algorithm, providing compression speed > 500 MB/s per core (>0.15 Bytes/cycle).
-It features an extremely fast decoder, with speed in multiple GB/s per core (~1 Byte/cycle).
+LZ4 is a lossless compression algorithm, providing compression speeds > 500 MB/s per core (>0.15 Bytes/cycle).
+It features an extremely fast decoder, with speeds in multiple GB/s per core (~1 Byte/cycle).

 ## Installation